Subtitles and Transcript

 14:45 I do think a reform of the international institutions is vital to this.
 When the IMF was created in the 1940s, it was created with resources that were five percent or so of the world's GDP.
 The IMF now has limited resources, one percent.
 It can't really make the difference that ought to be made in a period of crisis.
 So, we've got to rebuild the world institutions.
 And that's a big task: persuading all the different countries with the different voting shares in these institutions to do so.

-15:58 And then the secretary general of the United Nations came up to speak to God and said, "When will our international institutions work?"
+15:57 And then the Secretary-General of the United Nations came up to speak to God and said, "When will our international institutions work?"
 And God cried.
+(Laughter)

 16:42 GB: Well, thank you.
 (Applause)